 Several studies have shown the impact of altering the level of these proteins on spindle orientation and aRG progeny after cell division.
-Interfering with the levels of LGN leads to a randomization of spindle orientation, both in the chick (Morin et al., 2007) and in the mouse neuroepithelium (Konno et al., 2008).
-Both studies show that LGN is crucial to maintain vertical cell divisions, and randomization of the mitotic spindle leads to the presence of aberrantly positioned cycling progenitors (Konno et al., 2008).
-Despite the spindle fluctuations, there is no change in neuronal output nor in brain size when deleting LGN in the mouse, suggesting that ectopic progenitors still generate neurons (Konno et al., 2008).
-Also, the LGN-interacting protein Dlg1 controls vertical divisions in the chick neuroepithelium (Saadaoui et al., 2014).
-Dlg1 ensures the proper localization of LGN to the cell cortex and it is necessary for correct spindle orientation (Saadaoui et al., 2014).
-The GoLoco-containing protein AGS3, which also interacts with NuMA, was initially described to have similar functions to LGN and to be important for spindle orientation, since knock-down of AGS3 in mouse aRGs led to a decrease in oblique spindle orientations (Sanada and Tsai, 2005).
-However, this function of AGS3 is controversial, since a recent study has shown that despite its interaction with NuMA, AGS3 is not recruited to the cell cortex in mouse aRGs, and it does not control mitotic spindle orientation during cell division (Saadaoui et al., 2017).
-This study is in agreement with previous work showing no brain anomalies in AGS3 knock-out mice (Blumer et al., 2008).
+Interfering with the levels of LGN leads to a randomization of spindle orientation, both in the chick (Morin et al. 2007) and in the mouse neuroepithelium (Konno et al. 2008).
+Both studies show that LGN is crucial to maintain vertical cell divisions, and randomization of the mitotic spindle leads to the presence of aberrantly positioned cycling progenitors (Konno et al. 2008).
+Despite the spindle fluctuations, there is no change in neuronal output or in brain size when deleting LGN in the mouse, suggesting that ectopic progenitors still generate neurons (Konno et al. 2008).
+Also, the LGN-interacting protein disks large homolog 1 (Dlg1) controls vertical divisions in the chick neuroepithelium (Saadaoui et al. 2014).
+Dlg1 ensures the proper localization of LGN to the cell cortex and it is necessary for correct spindle orientation (Saadaoui et al. 2014).
+The GoLoco-containing protein activator of G protein signaling 3 (AGS3), which also interacts with NuMA, was initially described to have similar functions to LGN and to be important for spindle orientation, since knockdown of AGS3 in mouse aRGs led to a decrease in oblique spindle orientations (Sanada and Tsai, 2005).
+However, this function of AGS3 is controversial, since a recent study has shown that despite its interaction with NuMA, AGS3 is not recruited to the cell cortex in mouse aRGs, and it does not control mitotic spindle orientation during cell division (Saadaoui et al. 2017).
+This study is in agreement with previous work showing no brain anomalies in AGS3 knockout mice (Blumer et al. 2008).